sanjoy-gwtp/process-manager-ui/README.md

-# BPMN-JS Angular integration example
+# BPMN-JS Angular integration
-This example shows how to integrate bpmn into an Angular application.
+This project shows how to integrate bpmn into an Angular application.
 It uses bpmn-js and bpmn-js-properties-panel.

 ## About

-This example is an angular web application that builds a user interface around the bpmn-js BPMN 2.0 modeler.
+This project is an angular web application that builds a user interface around the bpmn-js BPMN 2.0 modeler.
 ![kép](https://user-images.githubusercontent.com/12006702/185782372-42f06a20-f6d6-471d-9c44-0811a9207649.png)

 ### Modeler configuration